 Good news for those who like to color their hair often!
 Arginine helps protect our hair from the harmful chemicals and harsh heat (4).
 This is one of the reasons why it is found in most of the hair coloring products.

 Arginine benefits the overall health in the following ways:

 Arginine converts itself to nitric oxide (NO) in our body.
 This acts as a neurotransmitter, which helps the blood vessels to relax, thereby improving blood circulation.
-Arginine improves the flow of blood to the heart, which in turn helps to alleviate chest pain, clogged arteries and other such cardiovascular ailments.
+This non-essential amino acid thus improves the flow of blood to the heart, which in turn helps to alleviate chest pain, clogged arteries, and other such cardiovascular ailments (5).